lowesoftware/mobileangularui-calendar/README.md

 # This is a fork of the below project made to be compatible with mobile angular ui.
 Much credit to the original author.

+A note: the demo project must be run from a web server in order for the templates to load without cross site scripting errors.

 # ui-rCalendar directive

 A pure AngularJS responsive calendar directive